Bingham High School: History

 Established in 1908, Bingham is one of the oldest schools in the state of Utah.
-It was originally built in Copperton, Utah.
+Since that first year in the City of Bingham's Canyon Hall, Bingham High has had five locations: three in Bingham Canyon (1908-1931), one in Copperton (1931-1975) and the current location in South Jordan (1975-).
 In 1975, the high school was moved to a new building in South Jordan that is still being used today.
-The old school was converted into a junior high and operated until 2002 when it was closed and demolished.
+The former school was converted into a junior high and operated until 2002 when it was closed and demolished.

 In 2013, over 2,000 Bingham students and faculty participated in a yearbook video that went viral on YouTube.

 In 2014, the principal at the time was criticized for slut-shaming students, nearly two dozen of whom he barred from entry to a school dance for showing too much skin.
 80 students ended up walking out of the event in protest.

 In 2021, the school started a five-year $37.9 million renovation.
 Delays from the project forced students to temporarily participate virtually.

 In 2022, a wrestling coach from the high school was charged with sexual abuse of a minor for assaulting a female student in an equipment room.

-Student government

-The Bingham High student government began in the 1910s.
-The first student body president on record was Dewey Miller, who led the miner student body during the 1917–1918 school year.
-In the 1920s, student government at Bingham consisted of three branches: executive, legislative, and judicial.
-The student body officers formed the executive branch with a president, vice president, secretary-treasurer, yell master, yearbook editor and business manager.
-The principal, representatives from all the classes, and two faculty members made up the legislative branch.
-The student body court, with a prosecuting attorney, judge, chief of police and a clerk, handled the judicial duties of interpreting the school constitution and maintaining discipline.